3 people walking towards the camera

 MATH1115 (Advanced Mathematics and Applications I) is part of the MSI advanced level stream.
 Students who think they might do Honours in Mathematics at the end of their degree should enrol in this course.
 However, taking MATH1115 does not mean that you have to do an honours year in Mathematics.
 The honours level courses are intended for those who want an in-depth understanding of mathematics.
 They are not just meant for mathematics students; many physics, engineering and actuarial students also take the advanced level courses.
 A number of students who complete Honours in Mathematics go on to study in a variety of other areas.
 For example some students may complete a PhD in Quantitative Biology.

 MATH1115 students who are planning to complete a Specialisation in Advanced Mathematics, or who are in a Bachelor of Mathematical Sciences, or who are likely to do Honours in Mathematics, may want to take MATH2222 concurrently with MATH1115.
 Depending on your program students might require permission from the MATH2222 course convener to enrol and we encourage students to also talk to the MATH1115 lecturers.
-Students who wish to enroll in MATH1115, but do not have the required prerequisites should complete Bridging Module 3 (and possibly also Bridging Module 2).

 Diagnostic Test